-As outlined above, risk governance bodies exist at various levels, starting with line of business risk committees (or similar management bodies), the Executive Risk Committee ("ERC") as well as the Risk Committee, which is a Board Committee.
+The risk governance structure provides a strong foundation for the management of risk throughout the firm.
+Risk management related matters are escalated through the governance channels as appropriate.
+Risk governance bodies exist at various levels, starting with line of business risk committees (or similar management bodies), the Executive Risk Committee ("ERC") as well as the Risk Committee, which is a Board Committee.